 - 1. Purpose: Public confidence of the citizens of Kitsap County in the operation of their County government is built on integrity.
 Accordingly, each employee must maintain high standards of personal conduct in their relationships with the public and with working associates.
 The County is committed to conducting its business in a fair, open, and accountable manner.
 Public confidence in government is essential and must be sustained by establishing and enforcing rules to assure the impartiality and honesty of its County officials and employees in public transitions and business. - 2.
 Confidential Information: Many of the operations of the County are considered public information, but some are not.
 The confidential business of the County should not be discussed with anyone who does not need to be consulted with or made aware of the confidential information to further the County's interests.
 Providing confidential information to unauthorized persons may be grounds for disciplinary action.
 If you are unsure, contact your supervisor.
 Even if the information is subject to public disclosure, employees may not independently disclose such information.
 In addition, employees may not access or use confidential information for any private purpose.
-See RCW 42.23.070, Kitsap County Code and Appendix S, Ethics Policy. - Loans, Gifts, Gratuities, etc.: Kitsap County employees must not directly or indirectly give or accept or agree to accept any compensation, gift, reward or gratuity in the course of their work responsibilities from any source other than Kitsap County.
-See RCW 42.23.070 Kitsap County Code, and Appendix S Ethics Policy. - 4.
-Outside Employment: - a.
+See RCW 42.23.070, Kitsap County Code and Appendix S, Ethics Policy. - 3.
+Loans, Gifts, Gratuities, etc.: Kitsap County employees must not directly or indirectly give or accept or agree to accept any compensation, gift, reward or gratuity in the course of their work responsibilities from any source other than Kitsap County.
+See RCW 42.23.070 Kitsap County Code, and Appendix S Ethics Policy.

+4. Outside Employment:

+- a.
 Employees must not directly or indirectly engage in any outside employment or financial interest which may conflict, in the County's opinion, with the best interests of the County or interfere with the employee's ability to perform their assigned County job.
-Examples include, but are not limited to, outside employment which:

-- i.
-Prevents the employee from being available for work beyond normal working hours, such as emergencies or peak work periods, when such availability is a regular part of the employee's job. - ii.
+Examples include, but are not limited to, outside employment which: - i.
+Prevents the employee from being available for work beyond normal working hours, such as emergencies or peak work periods, when such availability is a regular part of the employee's job.

+- ii.
 Is conducted during the employee's work hours. - iii.
 Utilizes County telephones, computers, supplies or any other resources, facilities or equipment. - iv.
 Is employed with a firm which has contracts with or does business with the County. - v.
 May reasonably be perceived by members of the public as a conflict of interest or otherwise discredit public service. - vi.
 Which might require or induce the employee to disclose confidential information acquired by reason of the employee's official position. - vii.
 An employee who chooses to have an additional job, contractual commitment or self-employment that does not conflict with their position, may do so after they obtain prior written approval from their Employing Official. - 5.
 Political Activities: Kitsap County employees have the same right to campaign in support of, or in opposition to, a candidate or a ballot proposition as any other citizen.
 However, since the County receives federal funds, employees whose compensation is derived in part from those funds are subject to the Hatch Act, which places restrictions on their political activities.
 Regardless of funding source, no public funds and facilities may be used, nor may an employee campaign on County time or while representing the County in any way. - a.
 Examples of prohibited activities include, but are not limited to: - i.
 Using County stationery, letterhead, postage or copying equipment to prepare and mail campaign literature. - ii.
-Publishing a statement supporting a candidate in the County newsletter or other departmental newsletters or including such a statement on or with any utility billing. - iii.
-Campaigning by County employees on County time. - iv.
-Using County facilities and equipment to make calls in support of a candidate at any time. - v.
-Using County vehicles to attend rallies, drop off mailers at a printer or distribute campaign materials. - vi.
-Holding campaign meetings in any County building or office. - vii.
-Wearing a County uniform or badge while campaigning.
+Publishing a statement supporting a candidate in the County newsletter or other departmental newsletters or including such a statement on or with any utility billing.